rajitbanerjee/dotfiles/README.md

     ./scripts/setup-vundle
     ```

-2. Install the system requirements for the vim plugins, mentioned at the top of `vimrc`.
+2. Install the system dependencies for the vim plugins, mentioned at the top of `vimrc`.

 ## License